 Rainwater Fittings

 Repair Category 1

-Notes There is staining to the gutters and downpipes and these should be monitored for leaks.
+Notes There is staining to the gutters and these should be monitored for leaks.

 Main Walls

-Repair Category 2
+2

-Notes The render of outer walls is cracked.
+The render of outer walls is cracked.
 A building contractor can be asked to inspect and provide cost estimates for either repairing or replacing damaged areas.
+There is plant growth on external walls.
+This should be maintained to prevent any damage being caused to the building fabric.
+The building fabric behind plant growth has not been seen and may require remedial work.